singhamandeep86/FriendlyChat-Test/README.md

 ```
 Client ID is stored in AMP_ECID_GOOGLE cookie.
 For inorganic clicks, gclid is present in the AMP page URL.
 QUERY_PARAM is utilized to extract from AMP URL and append it to outgoing URL.

 It is also recommended to create a custom dimension to be able to filter conversions happening due to AMP.
 This will include conversions happening in web as well as app.
-Google Analytics can be extended for custom dimension by specifying extraURLparams as follows:
+Google Analytics can be extended for custom dimension by specifying extraUrlParams as follows:

 ```
 <amp-analytics type="googleanalytics">